 LeaveWizard’s purpose-built online system already tracks your staff’s holiday and sickness, but you can also use it to record non-leave events such as working from home.
 To do this you simply create a custom leave type, making sure to set it as ‘non-allowanced’ so that it doesn’t deduct from the employee’s annual leave.

-A number of setup options as you create the leave type means that you have flexibility over how you want to manage working from home.
-You can choose to limit the number of days it can be used on, if for instance you require staff to work from the office a certain number of days per week, you can choose between unrestricted remote working and requiring authorisation from a supervisor, and you can even choose to have the appointment show on your shared calendar, so that colleagues know the employee won’t be on site.
+A number of setup options as you create the leave type means that you have flexibility over how you want to manage to work from home.
+You can choose to limit the number of days it can be used, if for instance, you require staff to work from the office a certain number of days per week, you can choose between unrestricted remote working and requiring authorisation from a supervisor, and you can even choose to have the appointment show on your shared calendar so that colleagues know the employee won’t be on site.

 A range of useful options